 - Captain Patriotic: The cartoon Mr. Incredible is portrayed as one of these, talking about making the world safe for democracy and the power of freedom.

 - Cliché Storm: Invoked.
-It's a parody of cartoons from The Dark Age of Animation, and includes all their cliches (still shots instead of frame-by-frame animation, sidekick is immediately taken out of action to focus on the main hero, a vaguely communist villain, Unfortunate Implications, and a cute animal sidekick only there to appeal to the kids).
+It's a parody of cartoons from The Dark Age of Animation, and includes all their clichés (still shots instead of frame-by-frame animation, sidekick is immediately taken out of action to focus on the main hero, a vaguely communist villain, and a cute animal sidekick only there to appeal to the kids).

 - Coconut Superpowers: The In-Universe short appears not to have the budget to depict Frozone's superpowers to their fullest extent.
-When he temporarily fixes the bridge with ice, it focuses on his hands shooting a blue beam offscreen, before cutting to the finished bridge.
+When he temporarily fixes the bridge with ice, it focuses on his hands shooting a blue beam offscreen, before cutting to Mr. Incredible explaining what he's doing then finally cutting to the finished bridge.
 The real Frozone is naturally put out by this.

 - Deadpan Snarker: Frozone, though he gets less deadpan as the cartoon goes on.

 - Deliberate Values Dissonance: The cartoon Frozone's writing suggests a lot of the usual racism of the era: his skin color is lightened considerably, his dialogue is a mess of Totally Radical beatnik slang, he's given equal billing to Mr. Skipperdoo, and he immediately gets disabled when the fight breaks out.
-Naturally, the actual Frozone is disgusted.
+Naturally, the real Frozone is understandably disgusted by this.

 - Failed a Spot Check: Neither cartoon Frozone nor cartoon Mr. Incredible notice the missing piece of bridge before Mr. Skipperdoo points it out, despite it being right in front of them.
 Earlier on in the cartoon, they also miss a glowing blue rivet the size of a man's torso until Mr. Skipperdoo points it out.

 - Fight Scene Failure: Invoked.
-The final fight with Lady Lightbug goes like this: Lady Lightbug traps Frozone with radioactive silk.
-Mr. Incredible throws a ferris wheel at her, but misses.
-Mr. Incredible leaps off a roller coaster at a crest to tackle Lady Lightbug, who just stands still and screams instead of dodging.
-Lady Lightbug down for the count.
+The fight with Lady Lightbug goes like this: Lady Lightbug traps Frozone with radioactive silk.
+Mr. Incredible throws a Ferris wheel at her, but misses.
+Mr. Incredible leaps off a roller coaster at a crest to tackle Lady Lightbug, who just flies still and screams a Big "NO!" instead of dodging.
+Lady Lightbug goes down for the count.